citrix-openstack/xencenter-himn-plugin/README.md

 ----------

 + Restart XenCenter
-+ Right-click on the selected VMs, and click on "Setup HIMN"
++ Right-click on the selected VMs, and click on "Add management network" in the context menu.